patrickwick/binutils/README.md

 ## Limitations

-* rejects input if program header loads a subset of a section.
-It has to load entire sections.
 * ELF to ELF copying only
     * Mach-O maybe at some point
     * PE/COFF: maybe if someone else wants to add it but I won't touch Windows with a ten foot pole